jsheats/odin-recipes/README.md

 # odin-recipes
-Practicing HTML knowledge acquired by creating a basic recipe website
+Practicing HTML knowledge by creating a basic recipe website

 This project showcases the following skills: